 Share This Article:

-An Update from our CEO, Carl McManus, on COVID-19 Precautions and Holiday Safety
+An Update from our CEO, Carl McManus, on COVID-19 Precautions

 At Comfort Keepers, we are closely monitoring the progression of the COVID-19 virus as we continue to provide uplifting in-home care to seniors and other high-risk adults across the country.
 We are proud to support seniors and families every day by providing care that helps older adults live and thrive at home.

-With the holiday season approaching, local and national authorities are still advising that seniors and other high-risk adults exercise caution, practice social distancing and isolate at home as much as possible.
+Local and national authorities are still advising that seniors and other high-risk adults exercise caution, practice social distancing and isolate at home as much as possible.
 Home continues to be the safest place for older adults, and exposure is lowest for those with limited outside contact.

 While most cases of COVID-19 are mild, a small percentage of cases become severe and may progress quickly, particularly in the elderly and among people with underlying medical conditions.
 For those that receive in-home care, or have a loved one that needs a caregiver, we understand you may have concerns.